 Another large meadow that’s famed for its moose sights, although I’ve never seen a moose here I do believe it happens if you are lucky.
 In the summer its wildflowers abound, while the winter creates amazing scenery with the snow.

-In case you missed the junction there is another designated lookout point right after the junction.
-It comes up quickly on your right.
+In case you missed the junction, there is another designated lookout point right after the junction.
+It comes up quickly on your right when driving from Banff to Lake Louise, right after Castle Mountain Chalets.
 There’s a small elevated path, with information and amazing views of Castle Cliffs.

 Storm Mountain Lookout